Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach: More plots and tables of the pole structure

 \section{More plots and tables of the pole structure}

+We report the parameters used for model I in Tab.~\ref{tab:param_W}.
 We show plots of the pole structure of all parameters investigated in this work.
 In Fig.~\ref{fig:all_plot_model_II} we show the plots of the pole structure for model II, and in Fig.~\ref{fig:all_plot_model_III} we show plots for model III.
 We further tabulate all data depicted in Fig.~\ref{fig:meson_masses} in Tabs.~\ref{tab:model_I_and_II} and \ref{tab:model_III}.